Advanced & Defensive Driving Courses Exeter

 1 x 3.5hr course – Designed for companies training drivers back to back, or if a private client wants a short session, with a view to a longer course, or just to have a taster to our courses

 2 x 3.5hr sessions -If you don’t want a 7hr session but more than a 3.5hr session, this course is great – lots of learning can take place on these courses, which are suited to drivers who need time to reflect after a course.
-Also ideal if a driver gets tired quickly or who simply don’t want a 7hr session
+Also ideal if a driver gets tired quickly or who simply doesn’t want a 7hr session

-1 x 7hr session – This is an intensive session, and great for those that want to get a course completed in one day.
+1 x 7hr session – This is an intensive session and great for those that want to get a course completed in one day.
 Ideal if you are pushed for time.

 3,4 or 5 x 3.5hr sessions – These courses are for those, mostly private customers that want a more in-depth, longer-term training plan.